NickelousTex/LaunchDarklyLOS/README.md

 **4. Go to [http://localhost:3000](http://localhost:3000) on a web browser**

-Currently aligned to port 3000 but you can change the port for the server in `.env`
+The port for the server can be updated in `.env`

 -----